department-of-veterans-affairs/va.gov-team/products/health-care/checkin/sprints/sprint-goals.md

     - [RUM in prod](https://app.zenhub.com/workspaces/check-in-experience-61fc23a2cb8a14001132e102/issues/department-of-veterans-affairs/va.gov-team/49198)
 - CIE Tech Debt & Bugs
     - [[SPIKE] CHECK-IN: Explore if we Display Appointments for Which Check-in is NOT Enabled](https://app.zenhub.com/workspaces/check-in-experience-61fc23a2cb8a14001132e102/issues/department-of-veterans-affairs/va.gov-team/48101)
-    - Bug identitifed during Sprint Review (appt list doesn't refresh on go back)
+    - Bug identitifed during Sprint Review (appt list doesn't refresh on go back) - PCI/API [Ticket](https://github.com/department-of-veterans-affairs/chip/issues/1296#issuecomment-1301103519) to monitor and verify that it fixes our bug

 ## 10/19/2022 - 11/01/2022